Heredity and Variations

 - The hereditary information, in fact, is present in the gametes (egg and sperm) which fuse to form the fertilized egg or zygote during sexual reproduction.
 The zygote then develops into an organism of a particular type.

 Example: Fertilized eggs of sparrows hatch into sparrows only and the fertilized eggs of pigeons hatch into pigeons only.
 Similarly, a cow gives birth to calves only.
 The wheat plant gives rise to seeds which, in turn, develop into wheat plants.

-The transmission of characters from the parents to their offspring.
+- Heredity: The transmission of characters, or traits, from one generation to another generation i.e. from the parents to their offspring.

-Variations:- The differences in the characters [or traits] among the individuals of a species are called variations. e.g. Plant height - Tall, dwarf & middle.
+- Variations: The differences in the characters, or traits, among the individuals of a species, are called variations.

 Ear lobe in human being:- The lowest part of our ear is called earlobe.

-Heredity involves inheritance of basic body design (similarities) as well as subtle changes (variations) in it from one generation to the next generation, i.e., from parents to the offspring.
+- Heredity involves the inheritance of basic body design (similarities) as well as subtle changes (variations) in it from one generation to the next generation, i.e., from parents to the offspring.

-When individuals of this new generation reproduce, the offspring of second generation will have the basic body design but they will have the differences that they inherit from first generation as well as newly developed differences.
+- When individuals of this new generation reproduce, the offspring of the second generation will have the basic body design but they will have the differences that they inherit from first-generation as well as newly developed differences.